How to Choose the Right Glasses for Your Face Shape and Coloring

 Round faces usually are shorter than oval faces, but still slightly oval in shape with very soft curves and very few angular features.
 Therefore, using angles will actually help add balance to their features.
 By adding angles in the glasses this will sharpen the person's natural features and add definition.

-Those with chubby round cheeks want more horizontally wide rectangular frames in order to help thin the face, and make it appear longer as well.
-By wearing frames that are slightly higher that set around mid to high on the temples will help lengthen the face.
+Those with chubby round cheeks want more horizontally wide rectangular frames in order to help thin the face and make it appear longer as well.
+By wearing frames that are slightly higher, which set around mid to high on the temples will help lengthen the face.

 Famous circle faces: Christina Ricci, Cameron Diaz, and Jason Alexander.